Snow Storm Xavier Paralyses Belarus

 While international airport Minsk II was closed for several hours on Friday, all passengers that were supposed to land in Minsk on Friday arrived there on Saturday morning.
 As planes could not touch down in Minsk, they had to be directed to Homel or Kyiv.

 700 passengers had to to spend the night at the airport in Minsk.
-During the day, around 2,000 people were waiting for being flown to their destinations.
+During the day, around 2,000 people were waiting to fly to their destinations.
 Unfortunately, the Belarusian national carrier Belavia did not accept that flying would not be possible on Friday and refused to inform passengers about what was going to happen according to a news report on tut.by.

 According to the Minsk city executive committee, the roads leading out of Minsk were opened only for a limited circulation in order to allow the vehicles to clear away the snow.
 This is also true for the majority of roads in the Minsk region.
 On the M4 from Minsk to Mogilev, there were still more than 30 km of traffic jam on Saturday evening.